I am aware that this is a “handful”, but bear with the below and please look deeper to know what really is going on behind some announcements.

 The CEO working the PR(et) machine after my blog was revealed to him:

 It used to take 10 years of service in Pret to receive £1000.
 If Pret is giving all their staff £1000 it means they are desperate to recruit or desperate to counter my public outcry regarding staff treatment.
-In 2016 the numbers of the employees was 20,000 now it’s 12,000?
-What happened to the 8,000 within 2 years?
-Or are the 12,000 from the UK only excluding all the other countries?
-I know what happened to me, but what happened to the other “7,999”?

 The CEO pockets £30 million, and then giving £1000 (from the sale, not his £30 mil!) to each employee as Brexit is at the door and many, especially Eastern European workers return to their home countries or move on to other opportunities.
 Several of my ex-colleagues already told me of their plans to return home.
 Usually Pret gives cheap cakes to their shops when another financial milestone was reached, over-sugared cakes that end up half-eaten and stale in the shop fridges.
 But this generosity means Brexit is advancing fast and my publication is a sore in their sight.
 New recruits are needed and the facade needs another polishing shine.

 Also, to announce the £1000 ahead of the deal being finalized, as usually rewards are given after a deal or a milestone has been reached not before, is nothing short of interesting.

 On 12th September 2018 and beyond the shops are still waiting for this announcement from three months prior to become reality: